 Internet connection: Minimum of 1Mbps Hardware: 2GB RAM or more

 For more information, visit the Support section at www.gotowebinar.com

 Continuing Education Credit Information

-Doug Holthus is a partner at Freeman Mathis & Gary’s Columbus office.
-Mr. Holthus’s primary area of focus is on civil rights and government liability, corporate law, employment, and general liability matters.
-He has tried, advocated and or arbitrated nearly one hundred cases before civil juries, administrative licensing (and other) boards and arbitration panels throughout Ohio (and California), in both state and federal court.
-He serves as chair of the Columbus Bar Association’s Professionalism Committee (by appointment) and is a member of the Board of Directors of the Professional Liability Defense Federation (“PLDF”).
-Mr. Holthus is “AV Preeminent rated” by MartindaleHubbell, as well as named a “Best Lawyer” by Best Lawyers in America.
+Mr. Holthus’ primary areas of focus are the defense of construction, governmental liability, and employment and general liability claims.
+He has tried, advocated and arbitrated nearly one hundred cases before civil juries, administrative licensing and other boards and arbitration panels throughout Ohio, as well as Illinois and California, in both state and federal courts.
+Among his other professional and civic positions, Mr. Holthus is past Chair of the Columbus Bar Association’s Professionalism Committee and is a member of the Professional Liability Defense Federation.

 AIA Provider Statement: